21"""Abstract Base Classes for the different device types.

 1089 Only validates the shape of the patterns, not if the values

-in the [0 1] range.
-If some hardware
+1090 are actually in the [0 1] range.
+If some hardware is unable

 1091 to handle values outside their defined range (most will simply